awsdocs/aws-net-developer-guide/doc_source/csharp_sns_code_examples.md

 The following code example shows how to publish messages to an Amazon SNS topic\.

 **AWS SDK for \.NET**
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SNS/SNSMessageExample/#code-examples)\.
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SNS/SNSMessageExample/#code-examples)\.
 +  For API details, see [Publish](https://docs.aws.amazon.com/goto/DotNetSDKV3/sns-2010-03-31/Publish) in *AWS SDK for \.NET API Reference*\.